keshihua5/Microsoft-1st-Round-Interview/XAM SMTP Internet - Enterprise (EXO + EOP).md

 1. Resolve MX of monitoring tenant.

-2. Connect to monitoring tenant\'s MX host (this should resolve to an EOP FD).
+2. Connect to monitoring tenant MX host (this should resolve to an EOP FD).

 3. Negotiate an SSL connection.